 If the tool that produces the log file does not know the analysis target, then the resultFile property SHALL be present and the analysisTarget property SHALL be absent.

 NOTE: Some analysis tools produce output in a format that does not include both the analysis target and the result file.
-In such cases, a conversion tool which translates the output into the SARIF format might only have the result file available.
+In such cases, a converter which translates the output into the SARIF format might only have the result file available.

 EXAMPLE 4: Suppose an analysis tool for C++ source code is instructed to scan the source file a.cpp, which includes the header file b.h, and suppose the tool detects a problem in b.h.
-Suppose further that the tool produces output in a format other than SARIF, for example: { "file": "b.h", "line": 6, "col": 1, "msg": "Uninitialized" } Suppose a conversion tool attempts to translate this output into SARIF format.
-Suppose that the conversion tool does not know whether the analysis tool was instructed to scan a source file that included b.h, or whether it was instructed to scan b.h directly.
-In this case, the conversion tool only knows that the problem occurred in b.h.
-The conversion tool should set the resultFile property to b.h, and it should not set the analysisTarget property.
+Suppose further that the tool produces output in a format other than SARIF, for example: { "file": "b.h", "line": 6, "col": 1, "msg": "Uninitialized" } Suppose a converter attempts to translate this output into SARIF format.
+Suppose that the converter does not know whether the analysis tool was instructed to scan a source file that included b.h, or whether it was instructed to scan b.h directly.
+In this case, the converter only knows that the problem occurred in b.h.
+The converter should set the resultFile property to b.h, and it should not set the analysisTarget property.

 analysisTarget property